julia-ediamond/react-crowdfunding-app/README.md

 # Code for good

 This is a crowdfunding app named Code for good.
 It was built for learning purposes at She Codes Plus.
-This is a fullstack application built with React on the frontend.
-It fetched data from REST API built with Django Rest Framework which is also deployed on Heroku [See it here](https://quiet-hamlet-41512.herokuapp.com/projects/).
+This is a fullstack application built with React and React Material-Ui on the frontend.
+It fetches data from REST API built with Django Rest Framework which is also deployed on Heroku [See it here](https://quiet-hamlet-41512.herokuapp.com/projects/).

 ## Features